julian-molina/Documentation/_includes/trading_system/target-rate.md

 <!--------------------------------------------- CONTENT starts -->

+There is no setting by which the user informs the system about the intent&mdash;the goal&mdash;of the strategy.
+However, the system still needs to provide performance metrics such as profit loss and ROI, and must determine if a position is a hit or a fail.

+The way the system *guesses* the intent of the strategy is by observing how the user places the stop loss and take profit targets in relation with the target rate.

+If the phase 1 stop loss is placed above the target rate and phase 1 take profit below it, the system assumes the intent of the strategy is to sell the base asset to rebuy it at a lower rate.
+Such a result would be counted as a hit and displayed as such in the simulation.
+The opposite occurrence would be counted as a fail.

-The system does not use the target rate for internal calculations, nor does it require the definition.
-In any case, defining a reference target rate may be of use, as the value defined at the level of the stage may be retrieved from formulas while setting up the rate of limit orders.
+Additionally, defining a reference target rate at the level of the stage may be of use so that you may retrieve the value from formulas while setting the rate of limit orders.

 <!--------------------------------------------- CONTENT ends -->